What is a Lesser Butterfly Orchid?

 Why are they in trouble?

 These long-lived plants can tolerate difficult conditions for a while, but they need stable habitat management and seed production over many years for numbers to hold or increase.
 Many populations have been declining slowly for decades.
 In some cases, the reasons may be clear – such as drainage.
 Others are more complex.
 For example, agricultural chemicals affect a fungus that grows with the orchid seedlings, and without this fungus, they cannot thrive.

-This Back from the Brink project, led by Plantlife, will focus on understanding more about this lovely plant.
-Volunteer surveyors can contribute hugely to our knowledge of the orchid, so we want to establish a network of helpers, from the general public to orchid experts, to find out more about where they are growing, as well as more detailed information about their needs.
-We’ll undertake careful habitat management and trial new techniques to help the plant to flourish and spread.
-The Project team will also produce a free booklet with all the information site managers and others need to help the plant.
+This Back from the Brink project, led by Plantlife, focused on understanding more about this lovely plant.
+Volunteer surveyors contributed hugely to our knowledge of the orchid, and we established a network of helpers, from the general public to orchid experts, who found out more information about this delicate plant's needs.
+We undertook careful habitat management and trialled new techniques to help the plant to flourish and spread.